durrantlab/autogrow4/tutorial/tutorial.md

-#   Welcome to Autogrow 4.0.0
+#   Welcome to AutoGrow 4.0.0

 This document will break down the how to run Autogrow.
 It will also cover what dependencies are required to run Autogrow.

 Please note file paths are relative to a given system.
 There are several paths in the tutorial which need to be replaced with the proper path on ones system.
-These paths will be indicated by a string of ALL_CAPS:
+These paths will be indicated by a string of ALL_CAPS.
+For example:

-    For example (From section "Installing AutoGrow"):
+        (From section "Installing AutoGrow"):
         cd /PATH_TO/DESIRED_DIR/

         Must replace "/PATH_TO/DESIRED_DIR/" with the path to the directory you would